 While the theory of cessationism was falling apart before my very eyes, the Lord also began to show me the practical bankruptcy of the position.
 The setup for this, unfortunately, was a set of really ugly political battles that I won’t describe here.
 For our purposes at the moment, there were four salient results.
-First, I came out of the whole mess deeply aware that my ecclesiastical tribe — which had raised and trained me to follow Scripture at any cost — was unwilling to live up to its own principles when its own traditions were at stake.
+First, I came out of the whole mess deeply aware that my ecclesiastical tribe — which had raised and trained me to follow Scripture at any cost — was unwilling to live up to its own principles when its own habits and traditions were at stake.
 I had been safe up to this point only because I had stayed away from the “wrong” passages in Scripture.
-So I wanted to take a good hard look at the places my tradition had taught me to develop a blind spot.
-Second, I needed to grow in my leadership ability, and my tribe didn’t really have any way to address that.
+That was okay when I didn’t know any better, but knowing compelled me to take a good hard look at the places my tradition had taught me to develop blind spots.
+Second, I needed to grow in my leadership ability.
+My tribe didn’t really have any way to address that, being generally convinced that leadership, communication, personality, group dynamics, and other areas of general revelation about human beings were all a greased slide into rank liberalism.
 Third, I was pretty beat up.
-It was far from being my first political fight, but all things considered I think it was the ugliest.
+It was far from being my first political fight, but all things considered I think it was the ugliest (thus far).
 I was really hurting, and I wouldn’t heal without help.
 For the first time in my life, I couldn’t get it from my tribe.
 Finally, of the three communities I considered home, one unceremoniously gave me the boot, the second was regarding me with serious suspicion, and the third was willing to allow me to continue work within the community under strictures that ruled out most of the ministry God was calling me into, forcing me to pursue much of my ministry outside the boundaries of my home community.

 I went out into the broader Christian community in Englewood, because that was the only venue the Lord had left open to me.
 I didn’t really know what I was looking for, other than a chance to pursue my calling and hopefully heal.
 I had no idea what God was about to do.